How Does Stress Affect Your Period?

 Exercise stands as one of the best tools to support mental health and reduce stress.
 Movement triggers the release of feel-good endorphins, naturally lifting mood.
 Engaging in exercise can also serve as a distraction, diverting you from negative thoughts and endless rumination.

-For women, however, the key lies in finding that exercise sweet spot.
-Some experts believe intense exercise, defined as exhausting activity upwards of 60 minutes daily, may put the body under too much stress and increase the risk of ovulatory problems (10).
+For menstruating women, the key lies in finding that exercise sweet spot.
+Some experts believe intense exercise, defined as any exhausting activity upwards of 60 minutes daily, may overly stress the body and increase the risk of ovulatory problems (10).

-The evolving field of nutritional psychiatry continues to highlight how the foods you eat can affect your mental health (11).
+The evolving field of nutritional psychiatry continues to highlight how the foods we eat can affect our mental health (11).
 In simpler terms, your dietary choices have the power to influence your mood and serve as a buffer against stress.

 It's worth mentioning that you need to eat enough, too.
-When the body doesn't receive adequate nutrients and energy, it may interpret this as a signal that conditions aren't suitable for reproduction, leading to disruptions in the menstrual cycle.
+When the body doesn't receive adequate nutrients and energy, it may interpret this as a signal that conditions aren't suitable for reproduction.

 The likes of caffeine, refined sugar, ultra-processed foods, and alcohol can often worsen symptoms of stress.
 For now, at least, you may want to reduce your intake of these foods.